haozhima95/Global_mapping_root_shoot_ratio/RSR_data/grass_raw/README.md

-## Forest root shoot ratio raw records
+## Grassland root shoot ratio raw records

 Here we separate the whold records into 5 different biome level reigons.
 There is no data sacrifice during this process.